 Packing for the first trip with a baby can be daunting.
 Every trip with a baby becomes an adventure vacation with a baby, not necessarily in a good way.

 If you forget something for your baby, you might be in trouble.
 The last thing you want when you travel is to shop for missing baby items, especially in a foreign language and in a place where they might not have what you’re used to.
-On the other hand, you don’t want to overpack and having to stuff a giant bag full of things you really don’t need in a taxi or rental car.
+On the other hand, you don’t want to overpack and realize that you won’t fit in your taxi.

 Traveling with a Baby: Checklist